IssaHanou/BEP_1920_Q2/README.md

 The [Back-end](back-end/README.md) is developed in Go, all source code can be found in `back-end/`.

-The [Client Computer Library](cc_library/README.md) is developed in Python, all source code can be found in `cc-library/`.
+The [Client Computer Library](cc_library/README.md) is initially developed in Python and later a JavaScript version was added, all source code can be found in `cc-library/`.

 All of these parts of SCILER communicate via a [MQTT Broker](broker/README.md), for which a [Mosquitto](https://mosquitto.org/) broker was used.